HRR48-SDC-FurleyTemple/ProductOptions/README.md

 # Product Options

-Module that provides interfact for user to view and change product options, like size, quantity, color, etc.
+Module that provides an interface for a user to view and change product options, like size, quantity, color, etc.

 ### For a demo of the module, please see: https://recordit.co/thCIuhpfNv